Live Updates arrow

 Thames to Southern Transfer Project

 We're planning to build a new water supply works and a new pipeline capable of transferring 120-million litres of water per day to help keep Hampshire’s taps and rivers flowing.
-In the longer term, the project will be capable of providing water to Thames Water and South East Water customers.
+In the longer term, the project will be capable of providing water to almost one million people.

 background